irush-cs/slurm-scripts/README.md

 because of 'HC: needs reboot'.
 The node is kept drained until it's idle, then rebooted, then resumed (by the `healthcheck.sh` script).

+If a file exists in `$slurmdir/reboot-reasons`, each line can be a regex of reboot reasons to also cause a reboot.
+This is mainly for `HC:` reasons as to reboot nodes on known errors (without HC, they'll be rebooted, but probably not resumed).

 ## cluster\.conf

 An ini type configuration file, used by some of the scripts.
 The file should be